X-death25/WonderSwan-Classic/README.md

 How to use it :
 -----
--Check if your game is compatible ( see compatibility list ) -Pad it to 32Mb with the tools if needed
+-Check if your game is compatible ( see compatibility list ).
+-Pad it to 32Mb with the tools if needed.
--Flash your SOP44 memory with the file
+-Flash your SOP44 memory with the file.
--Solder the flash
+-Solder the flash.
--Enjoy :)
+-Enjoy :).

 Where to buy it :
 -----